fstltna/PerlImp/README.md

 Official website: https://EmpireDirectory.net

 # PerlImp
-Imperium client coded in Perl
+Imperium GUI client coded in Perl

 To set up this please install the dependancies using the bin/LoadDeps.sh script